wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 For more details refer to the [Client Credentials Grant](https://tools.ietf.org/html/rfc6749#section-4.4) chapter in the OAuth 2.0 specification.

 #### 2.5.4.
-Redirect URIs
+Redirect URIs {#}

-When using the redirect based flows itâ€™s important to use valid redirect uris for your clients.
+When using the redirect based flows it¡¯s important to use valid redirect uris for your clients.
 The redirect uris should be as specific as possible.
 This especially applies to client-side (public clients) applications.
 Failing to do so could result in:

 - Open redirects - this can allow attackers to create spoof links that looks like they are coming from your domain
 - Unauthorized entry - when users are already authenticated with Keycloak an attacker can use a public client where redirect uris have not be configured correctly to gain access by redirecting the user without the users knowledge

 In production for web applications always use `https` for all redirect URIs.
 Do not allow redirects to http.

-Thereâ€™s also a few special redirect URIs:
+There¡¯s also a few special redirect URIs:

 - `http://localhost`